 While there are new ways to get your information to prospective employers — a LinkedIn profile, a personal blog, your Facebook page, networking events, etc. — the resume still is a necessity.
 Employers use resumes to narrow the list of candidates they call in for an interview.
 Your resume is often the ticket into the interview.
 Use it to show why you are the best candidate for the job.

-Start your resume off strong with a clear objective that highlights your main qualifications for the position.
-Then, for every job you’ve held, list in a concise manner:
+Start your resume strong with a clear objective that highlights your main qualifications for the position.
+For every job you’ve held, list in a concise manner:

-- The company name and time period you worked there
+The company name and time worked at the organization

 Pay Attention to Details

 Employers scan resumes for specific criteria.
 Include details they want to see, including: